Instructional Assistant Visa Sponsorship Jobs in Minnesota

 Which visa types are most common for instructional assistant roles in Minnesota?

-The H-1B is the most common visa for instructional assistant roles that require a bachelor's degree and qualify as a specialty occupation.
-Some positions in university settings may be filled through J-1 exchange visitor status.
+The H-1B visa is the most common visa for instructional assistant roles that require a bachelor's degree and qualify as a specialty occupation.
+Some positions in university settings may be filled through J-1 visa exchange visitor status.
 Roles that do not require a specific degree field may face challenges meeting H-1B specialty occupation standards, so the exact job description and degree requirements matter significantly.

 Which cities in Minnesota have the most instructional assistant sponsorship jobs?